myrojoylee/e-commerce-mock-backend/README.md

 In the MySQL shell, we type in `source db/schema.sql` to create the database.
 We exit the MySQL shell and return to the terminal where we type in `node seeds` to execute the seed scripts.
 We start up the server with `nodemon server` and begin testing our endpoints in Insomnia Core.
 The following video tests all of the routes.
 The video can also be found [here](https://drive.google.com/file/d/1EGcb2aaYXUMnJ7uwpHqZJeSPnUqgZAFw/view?usp=sharing).

 https://github.com/myrojoylee/e-commerce-mock-backend/assets/120980593/0707abb9-0107-4343-8299-06b380214ced

+## Contribution Guidelines

+There are currently no requirements for contribution but pull requests are always welcome as well as an e-mail message (see below) to discuss what your ideas are.

+## Contact

+Feel free reach out to me via [e-mail](mailto:myro.joy.olida.092282@gmail.com) for any issues or future collaborative project ideas.

 ## License